WGLab/NanoRepeat/README.md

     -o ./nanorepeat_output/HG002
 ```

 `-i` specifies the input file, which can be in `fasta`, `fastq` or `bam` format.
-In this case our input file is `HG002_GRCh37_ONT_ultralong_guppy-3.4.5.example_regions.bam`.
+In this case our input file is `hg002_Q20.20210805_3flowcells.hs37d5.example_regions.bam`.
 It is a subset of an Oxford Nanopore whole-genome sequencing dataset of the [NIST/GIAB HG002 (GM24385/NA24385)](https://catalog.coriell.org/0/Sections/Search/Sample_Detail.aspx?Ref=NA24385&Product=DNA) genome.
-The sequencing data was downloaded from [here](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/HG002_NA24385_son/Ultralong_OxfordNanopore/guppy-V3.4.5/HG002_hs37d5_ONT-UL_GIAB_20200204.bam) and reads from 15 example STR regions in `chr1` were extracted.
+The sequencing data was from the [Oxford Nanopore Technologies Benchmark Datasets](https://registry.opendata.aws/ont-open-data/) and reads from 15 example STR regions in `chr1` were extracted.
 These regions were selected because they overlap with the [HG002 SV benchmark set](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/HG002_SVs_Tier1_v0.6.vcf.gz) and are heterozygous (i.e., two alleles have different repeat sizes).

 `-t` specifies the input file type.
 There are three valid values: bam, fastq or fasta.
 In this case the input file is in a bam file.